The physical and chemical processes in protoplanetary disks: constraints on the composition of comets

 At the time of writing this review, the direct observations of ices in Class II disks are relatively limited (\S 3.3), compared with the line observations of gaseous species.
 Here we overview and discuss how we can estimate the composition and evolution of volatiles in the solid phase based on gaseous observations.

 Observations of fresh sublimates are the most straightforward to reveal the ice composition, and are possible during luminosity outbursts.
 The outbursts, which are caused by a sudden increase of mass accretion from the disk to the central star, are observed in Class I or the transition phase of Class I to Class II (\S \ref{sec:gas}).
 While the water snowline is typically located at $\sim $ a few au in Class II disks, it extends further away upon outburst.
 Around V883 Ori the dust continuum observation suggests that the water snowline is located at $\sim 40$ au \citep{Cieza2016}.
 V883 Ori is a FU Ori type star, for which the duration of the outburst phase is $\sim 100$ years.
-Since it is shorter than typical timescales of the gas-phase chemistry, we can observe fresh sublimates. \citet{Lee2019} detected abundant COMs (e.g. CH$_3$CHO and CH$_3$OCHO); their abundances relative to CH$_3$OH are comparable to those in comets and hot corinos (see the chapter by Bergin et al.).
-A line of HDO is also tentatively detected.
-When the burst ceases, the COMs and water will again freeze on grain surfaces.
+Since it is shorter than typical timescales of the gas-phase chemistry, we can observe fresh sublimates.
+Various COMs (e.g. CH$_3$CHO and CH$_3$OCHO) are detected; their abundances relative to CH$_3$OH are comparable to those in comets \citep{Lee2019, Yamato24a}.
+HDO is recently detected as well (Tobin et al., 2023) (section 3.4.1).When the burst ceases, the COMs and water will again freeze on grain surfaces.